La-La (Means I Love You)

 "La-La (Means I Love You)" is an R&B/soul song by American vocal group the Delfonics.
-Released on January 26, 1968, by Philly Groove Records, the song was written by Thom Bell and William Hart, and produced by Bell and Stan Watson.
+Released originally in December, 1967 by Philly Groove Records, the song was written by Thom Bell and William Hart, and produced by Bell and Stan Watson.

 Background

 The song was a number four U.S. Billboard pop, number two R&B hit in 1968.
-A 1971, release peaked at number 19 on the UK Singles Chart.
+A 1971 re-release peaked at number 19 on the UK Singles Chart.
 The song is one of the Delfonics' most enduring recordings and perhaps their best loved, noting a number of cover versions.